Medway services: Food

 There was no transport cafe for truck drivers, so truck drivers were expected to eat in the cafeteria, as the south side Channel Buffet was open 24 hours, and it served egg, bacon and chips.
 Truck drivers typically expected good standards of food.

 Both cafeteria buffets were designed to serve up to ten customers a minute.
 American toasters were installed as they provided toast in 25 seconds, not the typical 50 seconds.
 Swedish cash registers were installed as these counted the customer's change as well.
 Infrared display units were installed to keep food hot on the counters.
 The choice of cake, tea and coffee came from a year of research, with hundreds of cakes and pastries being tested; local water had been taken to tea tasting rooms in London, to find the best blend of tea for the local water in Kent.
 Costa Rican coffee was chosen.
 Fruit pies were imported from Canada - blueberry, boysenberry and pecan.
 Apple pies, obviously, came from nearby Kent orchards; these were largely next door.
 Most of the salad and vegetables were from Kent, and oysters were from Whitstable.
 The cafes sold Cantrell & Cochrane soft drinks (C&C Group).
 Catering equipment was provided by Gardiner & Gulland of Hither Green in London, owned by Smith & Wellstood.

 Geography

 To the north-east is Hartlip, in the Borough of Swale.

 Layout

 The services are available from both directions, connected by an overbridge over the motorway itself.

 There is a Travelodge hotel at the services which is also accessible from local roads.

+Two coaches of Liverpool fans stopped off, from Germany, in March 1978: nine Liverpool fans would be arrested.